 IMPLEMENTATION

-Staff sharing books and reading stories, poems, songs and rhymes and telling stories to the children daily, demonstrating the use of language for reading and communicating (Back and forth interactions).
-Focusing on key stories texts which feed into all story groups.
+- Story time/ Whole group time Staff sharing books, reading stories, poems, singing songs, rhymes and telling stories to the children daily, demonstrating the use of language for reading and communicating (Back and forth interactions).
+Focusing on key stories texts and key words which feed into all story groups.

 This is implemented through: